GreenAI-Uppa/GreenAI-Uppa.github.io/README.md

 - See the [alembic template](https://alembic.darn.es/) if you wish to modify it.

 - Once you pushed your modification, the [online website](https://greenai-uppa.github.io/) should be updated

+### Modify the news feed
+Open the `_config.yml` file, and then search for the news section
+news:
+   date: "description of your news"